 Moreover, people can get sick, go on vacation.
 Skill overlap is required.
 So, what do we do?
-To resolve this contradiction, it is necessary that people not only perform one task, but can help other team members.
+To resolve this contradiction, it is necessary that people not only perform one task but can help other team members.
 Instead of narrowly targeted specialists (I-Shaped people), the team requires people with broad qualifications, T-shaped personalities (T-Shaped people or generalists).
-Scrum does not require all people to be T-Shaped and have all the skills.
-It is important that all the necessary skills are inside the team.
+Scrum does not need all people to be T-Shaped and has all the skills.
+All the necessary skills must be inside the Scrum development team.
 And it’s up to the team to decide what combination of people and skills is needed to achieve this.

-Cross-functionality, small team size, broad skills, substitutability and focus on the product as a general result, lead to the absence of positions or roles within the team.
-Such division will bring in problems, rather than help the team.
+Cross-functionality, small team size, broad skills, substitutability, and focus on the product as a general result lead to the absence of positions or roles within the team.
+Such division will bring in problems rather than help the development team in Scrum.

-Without the posts, but with overlapping and helping each other, the team itself begins to decide how it works better.
-A self-organizing team appears - the group able to decide how to manage its daily tasks.
-The collective mind, which is more powerful than the individual.
+Without the posts, but with overlapping and helping each other, the team begins to decide how it works better.
+A self-organizing team appears – the group can choose how to manage its daily tasks — the collective mind, which is more potent than the individual.